bholt/claret-papoc/Commutativity.md

 - *discuss formal representations of commutativity from \cite{Herlihy:PPoPP08} and \cite{Kulkarni:PLDI11}, tradeoff between maximum concurrency and cost (runtime and implementation) of tracking it*

 Commutativity is well known, especially in distributed systems, for enabling important optimizations.
-In classic databases literature from the 70s and 80s, commutativity was exploited by database systems designers within the safe confines of relational models.
-They were able to use their deep, complete knowledge of the data model and query plans to determine which transactions conflict with one another. *(citations?)*
+Since the 70s and 80s, commutativity has been exploited by database systems designers, particularly Weihl et al.\cite{Weihl:1988,Fekete:90}, within the safe confines of relational models, where knowledge of query plans and complete control of the data structures allows systems to determine when transactions may conflict.
+Recently, commutativity has seen a resurgence in systems without a predefined data model, such as NoSQL databases and transactional memory.

+In the realm of evental consistency, commutativity has been leveraged for convergence guarantees.
-Since then, commutativity has seen a resurgence in modern NoSQL systems which have forgone complex data models for increased flexibility and scalability.
-In an eventually consistent model, RedBlue consistency allows executing commutative ("blue") operations locally, knowing they will eventually converge.
-Similarly, conflict-free replicated data types (CRDTs)\cite{Shapiro:SSS11} define commutative merge functions for all operations to ensure that replicas will converge.
-Lynx \cite{Zhang:SOSP13} uses knowledge of some commutative operations to make tracking serializability cheaper.
+RedBlue consistency allows executing commutative ("blue") operations locally, knowing they will eventually converge.
+Similarly, conflict-free replicated data types (CRDTs) \cite{Shapiro:SSS11} define commutative merge functions for all operations to ensure that replicas will converge.

+Lynx \cite{Zhang:SOSP13} uses knowledge of some commutative operations to make tracking serializability cheaper in chained transactions.
+Doppel \cite{Narula:OSDI14} added several explicitly commutative operations on records which they exploited to better handle common high-contention situations such as counters and "top-k lists" in the context of a single node multicore database.
+Finally, HyFlow \cite{Kim:EuroPar13}, a distributed transactional memory framework, reorders commutative operations on specific data types to execute before others to allow them to operate concurrently on a single version of a record.

 ## Commutativity Specifications
 Though *commutativity* is often discussed in terms of an operation commuting with all other operations, it is actually more nuanced.